sergio-a-juarez-1/C-Projects/Password_Generator/README.md

 ## How It Works Under the Hood

-Unlike Python's abstracted container systems, the C execution workflow handles raw string manipulation directly in memory:
+The C execution workflow handles raw string manipulation directly in memory:
 1. **Dynamic Memory Allocation**: It aggregates user input variables up-front to provision a perfectly sized block of memory on the heap via `malloc()`.
 2. **ASCII Pointer Arithmetic**: Capitalization is calculated mathematically by subtracting `32` from lowercase ASCII values, saving system overhead.
 3. **Fisher-Yates Shuffle**: Rearranges the characters by stepping backward through the memory buffer and swapping indices inline using a temporary register holder.